 Admitted as a solicitor over 30 years ago, founding director Tim Prior still holds a Practising Certificate although PNCR Legal is not a law firm.
 He has well over 25 years experience of professional negligence, professional indemnity insurance (PII), operational risk management (as it affects law firms and other professionals) and is a very experienced public speaker.
-In the first half of 2013 he completed almost 50 speaking engagements throughout England and Wales, although he tends to be more selective these days in deciding which invitations to accept.
+He once completed 50 speaking engagements in six months throughout England and Wales, although he tends to be more selective these days in deciding which invitations to accept.

 Tim was admitted as a solicitor in 1986 and has specialised in negligence and compliance issues since the late 1980s.
 The early 90s saw him training claims handlers at compulsory mutual insurer the Solicitors Indemnity Fund (SIF) on the avalanche of lenders' claims that ultimately proved SIF's downfall.
 Ever since, he has had a particular interest in mortgage fraud and, for the last few years, has written the chapter on this topic in Frances Silverman's Conveyancing Handbook.
-Since 2016 the scope of the chapter has been widened to cover other property fraud issues including cyber fraud and the content for 2018 is already underway.
+In recent years, the scope of the chapter has been widened to cover other property fraud issues such as cyber fraud.
+Drafting for the next edition starts in January.

 In the run up to the 2010 Professional Indemnity Insurance renewal season he worked closely with the Law Society of England & Wales, being their keynote speaker for a series of PII renewal seminars at 14 venues in England & Wales.
 He has since spoken at many of its Lexcel and Compliance conferences and continues to help firms with their compliance.
 Recent webinars for MBL have focused on the role of COLP and COFA.

 Tim was one of the initial contributing authors for LexisPSL on its risk and compliance module.
 Due to his extensive professional indemnity background, including mortgage fraud, he was a member of the Law Society's Conveyancing Quality Scheme (CQS) Assessment Panel until it was wound up in 2015.
-He now writes courses on professional negligence and property fraud for the Law Society.
+He still contributes to CQS courses on professional negligence and property fraud for the Law Society.

-Tim is a Fellow of the Institute of Risk Management and chairman of its Legal Risk Special Interest Group which holds meetings and seminars on topical issues.
-He has been actively involved in the drafting of ISO’s proposed new standard on the management of legal risk.
+Tim is a Fellow of the Institute of Risk Management and was chairman of its Legal Risk Special Interest Group which holds meetings and seminars on topical issues.
+He was involved in the drafting of ISO’s new standard on the management of legal risk.

-Over the years he has worked with regulators and representative bodies and has worked with training organisations such as the College of Law and CLT and with Lexcel assessment bodies such as Recognising Excellence (through whom he is an assessor for the Money Advice Service).
+Over the years he has worked with regulators and representative bodies and has worked with training organisations such as the College of Law, CLT and MBL and with Lexcel assessment bodies such as Recognising Excellence (through whom he was an assessor for the Money Advice Service).
 Tim is an outsourced regulatory inspector for the Council of Licensed Conveyancers.

 When time permits, Tim also advises other professionals, particularly chartered surveyors, architects, construction professionals and accountants.
 He has delivered lectures for the RICS on risk management issues and was a speaker at their first risk management conference.
 He has helped trainee surveyors start on the right track through guest lectures delivered at the Royal Agricultural University in Cirencester.